Armenian genocide: Ottoman entry into World War I

 A few days after the outbreak of World War I, the CUP concluded an alliance with Germany on 2 August 1914.
 The same month, CUP representatives went to an ARF conference demanding that, in the event of war with Russia, the ARF incite Russian Armenians to intervene on the Ottoman side.
 Instead, the delegates resolved that Armenians should fight for the countries of their citizenships.
 During its war preparations, the Ottoman government recruited thousands of prisoners to join the paramilitary Special Organization, which initially focused on stirring up revolts among Muslims behind Russian lines beginning before the empire officially entered the war.
 On 29 October 1914, the empire entered World War I on the side of the Central Powers by launching a surprise attack on Russian ports in the Black Sea.
 Many Russian Armenians were enthusiastic about the war, but Ottoman Armenians were more ambivalent, afraid that supporting Russia would bring retaliation.
 Organization of Armenian volunteer units by Russian Armenians, later joined by some Ottoman Armenian deserters, further increased Ottoman suspicions against their Armenian population.

 Wartime requisitions were often corrupt and arbitrary, and disproportionately targeted Greeks and Armenians.
 Armenian leaders urged young men to accept conscription into the army, but many soldiers of all ethnicities and religions deserted due to difficult conditions and concern for their families.
-At least 10 percent of Ottoman Armenians were mobilized, leaving their communities bereft of fighting-age men and therefore largely unable to organize armed resistance to deportation in 1915.
-During the Ottoman invasion of Russian and Persian territory, the Special Organization massacred local Armenians and Assyrian/Syriac Christians.
+At least ten percent of Ottoman Armenians were mobilized, leaving their communities bereft of fighting-age men and therefore largely unable to organize armed resistance to deportation in 1915.
+During the Ottoman invasion of Russian and Persian territory, Caucasus, General Myshlayevsky, ordered the evacuation of Urmia and Tabriz.
+Ottoman and Kurdish forces led by the tribal leader Agha Simko Shikak filled the vacuum in January 1915 and massacred the local Armenians and Assyrian/Syriac Christians.
 Beginning in November 1914, provincial governors of Van, Bitlis, and Erzerum sent many telegrams to the central government pressing for more severe measures against the Armenians, both regionally and throughout the empire.
 These requests were endorsed by the central government already before 1915.
 Armenian civil servants were dismissed from their posts in late 1914 and early 1915.
 In February 1915, the CUP leaders decided to disarm Armenians serving in the army and transfer them to labor battalions.
 The Armenian soldiers in labor battalions were systematically executed, although many skilled workers were spared until 1916.